orsonteodoro/gcf2/README.md

 Steps 20-22 are optional, but makes the build more production ready.
 Disabling CFI debug can make it difficult to determine the type of CFI violation or even to decide if it was a miscompile or CFI itself.
+Also remove the test USE flag and test FEATURES from make.conf.

 ### Coverage